 Here are a few key points about CPR.

 - The patient with a bystander performing CPR can have a survival rate of 4 to 5% until emergency medical service (EMS) arrive.

-- CPR does result in a few complete recoveries but is less effective without defibrillation.
+- CPR has resulted in a few complete recoveries, but is less effective without defibrillation.

 - CPR does not revive the patient but preserves the body for defibrillation and advanced life support provided by paramedics or medical personnel.

 Hypothermia seems to protect the victim by slowing down metabolic and physiologic processes, greatly decreasing oxygen requirements of tissues.
 There are cases in which CPR, defibrillation, and advanced warming techniques have revived victims after substantial periods of hypothermia.

-CPR training is essential for divers by a recognized training authority.
+CPR training by a recognized training authority is essential for divers.
 Further training in first aid, CPR, and AED is highly recommended.
 See your diver center to find out more.
 Remember, CPR cannot be performed in the water, and there must be a stable base or platform available.